bpsm/edn-java/README.md

 #### Using pseudo-tags to influence the parsing of numbers

 By default, integers not marked as arbitrary precision by the suffix "N" will parse as `java.lang.Long`.
-This can be influenced by installing handlers for the tag named by the constant `ParserConfig.LONG_TAG`.
+This can be influenced by installing handlers for the tag named by the constant `Parser.Config.LONG_TAG`.

 ```java
 package bpsm.edn.examples;